Owning a small business while raising kids requires patience, passion, and boundaries

 Our Children recently spoke with several moms who are entrepreneurs about owning their own businesses, how they balance it with parenting, and what advice they’d give to other moms who want to work on their own.

-Anita Kirkbride is the owner Twirp Communications, a speaker, trainer, and social media consultant.
-She has two young daughters
+Anita Kirkbride is the owner of Twirp Communications, a speaker, trainer, and social media consultant.
+She has two young daughters.

 Colleen O’Dea is a blogger, graphic designer, and owner of Curtains Are Open and Drawbridge Creative.
 She has three children.

-Mary Ann Marriott aka Doctor Debt helps individuals create healthy finances to coaching entrepreneurs on ways to increase their income.
+Mary Ann Marriott aka Doctor Debt helps individuals create healthy finances and coaches entrepreneurs on ways to increase their income.
 She has two teenage children.

-Erin Steele, Sarah Arnold, Melinda Cameron are partners in Halifax Learning.
+Eryn Steele, Sarah Arnold, and Melinda Cameron are partners in Halifax Learning.
 Sarah is the founder, Eryn is the general manager, and Melinda is the program director.
 Sarah and Melinda each have one daughter, and Eryn has a young son.

-Laura Poirier is owner of Nova First Aid, which offers first-aid programs.
+Laura Poirier is the owner of Nova First Aid, which offers first-aid programs.
 She has two daughters.

 What were the early challenges?

 Mary Ann: Well, money.
-I gave up a job and a salary to do [start my own business].
+I gave up a job and my salary to do it. [start my own business].
 There are issues with your spouse when you do that.
 They are supportive, but not always that supportive when the money drops.